14 Apr Remember the Big Things

 In every life, reminders arrive about what’s really important.

 I’ve received some myself, as I’m sure you have, too.
 Perhaps it was news of a potentially serious health problem, the death of a loved one, or an accident that could have turned fatal.
 These are an uncomfortably concrete message that sooner or later, something will catch up with each one of us.

 When I’m pierced with one of these reminders, it’s like there are three layers in my mind.
 The top layer is focused on problem-solving.
 Beneath that is what seems like a furry little animal that is upset and wants to curl up and be hugged.
 The bottom layer feels accepting, peaceful, and grateful.

 When you get a reminder, you naturally reflect on your life, both past and to come.
 You consider what you care about most.
 And you appreciate the things you’ve honored so far, and you see where you could center yourself more on what’s truly important to you.

 While it’s good advice not to sweat the small stuff, we also need to nurture the large stuff.

 There are many good reasons to do so, from simply enjoying yourself to recognizing the truth that one day you’ll have just A Year to Live, the title of Stephen Levine’s haunting book.
-You’ll never know when you step over the invisible line and the countdown begins: 365 days left, then 364, and then . . .
-But you can know, before and after you cross that line, that you’ve remembered the big things.
+You’ll never know when you step over the invisible line, and the countdown begins: 365 days left, then 364, and then . . .
+But you can know that you’ve remembered the big things before and after you cross that line.

 A Few Questions